Friendships are valuable, and it is helpful to recognize and understand, “what are the 3 types of friendships”.

 The 3 types of friendships happen as natural rhythms of relationships and life.

-I was part of a Mothers of Preschoolers group when my children were young, and created special memories with wonderful moms and their children.
+When my children were young, I was part of a Mothers of Preschoolers group, and I created special memories with wonderful moms and their children.

 That season and those friendships gave me and my children special memories.
 I am still friends with several of the moms I met in that group, but with others, as our children grew, we lost touch.